chenxingqiang/secret-learn/doc/model_persistence.rst

 each approach can be summarized as follows:

-* `ONNX`: It provides a uniform format for persisting any machine learning or deep learning model (other than jax-sklearn) and is useful for model inference (predictions).
+* `ONNX`: It provides a uniform format for persisting any machine learning or deep learning model (other than secret-learn) and is useful for model inference (predictions).
 It can however, result in compatibility issues with different frameworks.
-* :mod:`skops.io`: Trained jax-sklearn models can be easily shared and put into production using :mod:`skops.io`.
+* :mod:`skops.io`: Trained secret-learn models can be easily shared and put into production using :mod:`skops.io`.
 It is more secure compared to alternate approaches based on :mod:`pickle` because it does not load arbitrary code unless explicitly asked for by the user.
 Such code needs to be